-Wai is a research scientist at the Duke University Talent Identification Program, a visiting researcher at Case Western Reserve University Department of Psychology, and a faculty affiliate of the Berger Institute at Claremont McKenna College.
-He did his postdoctoral work at Duke University, holds a doctorate from Vanderbilt University, and graduated from Claremont McKenna College.
+Wai is a visiting researcher at Case Western Reserve University Department of Psychology and a research fellow at Geisinger Health System.
+He did postdoctoral work at Duke University, holds a doctorate from Vanderbilt University, and graduated from Claremont McKenna College.

 He studies how individual and contextual factors collectively impact the development of achievement and expertise across a variety of domains.
 He’s used historical, longitudinal, and experimental approaches to examine the multiple factors that contribute and take away from human capital development and how that’s connected to policies and conversations on enhancing creativity and innovation.